audomsak/docker-workshop/full-lab.md

 ### - Pull container image from non-Docker Hub image repository

-- Pull image from [quay.io](quay.io) to demostrate that Docker can also pull image from other repositories.
+- Docker can also pull image from other private and public repositories.
+For example, pull image from [quay.io](quay.io).

   ```sh
   docker image pull quay.io/public/openjdk:8-slim